 - Robert Ewing (Pacific Northwest National Laboratory), Detection of Explosive Vapors by Portable IMS

-- Nicholas Manicke (IU Indianapolis), Drug screening by Paper Spray MS with Integrated Solid Phase Extraction
+- Nicholas Manicke (Indiana University Indianapolis), Drug screening by Paper Spray MS with Integrated Solid Phase Extraction

 Arson/Fire Debris & Explosives Analysis